Empyrexn/AWS-Opensearch-SIEM/README.md

 1. Since We're using a pre-existing domain `ts-cybersec--is-2024-os-aa` we can move on to the next step.

 ### Create/Configure Lambda Function

+There is a pre-existing function already called `S3ToFluentBitTrigger` but if you need to make a new function this is how you would do it:

 1. Go to AWS Lambda Console:
     - Navigate to the AWS Management Console.
     - Choose the Lambda service.